claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- enabled by default, 1 day retention, up to 35
 	- always attempt to keep 3 copies of your data
 - **Billing**
-	- total number hours
+	- Total number hours
-	- 1 unit per node
 	- not charged for leader node hours only compute nodes incur changes
 - **Security**
-	- Dat in transit: SSL
+	- Dat in transit: **SSL**
-	- Data at rest: AES 256
+	- Data at rest: **AES 256**
-	- Encryption applied using KMS, CloudHSM
+	- **Encryption applied using KMS, CloudHSM**
 - **Availability**
 	- Redshift is Single AZ.
 In order to reach high availability you need to run multiple redshift cluster in different AZ.
 Anapshot can be restored o a different AZ

 ![[Pasted image 20241002165058.png]]

 ## Athena
-**Serverless** query service to analyze data stored in Amazon S3 that uses standard SQL language to query the files and their content.
+**Serverless** is a query service to analyze data stored in Amazon S3.
+It uses standard SQL language to query the files and their content.
 Athena can do 2 things:
 - Lets you run SQL queries on S3 Buckets
 - Interactively, run data analytics, using Apache Spark

 - Athena SQL
 	- Component
-		- workgroup: saved queries which you grant permissions to other user to access
+		- Workgroup: saved queries which you grant permissions to other user to access
 		- Data source: a group database
 		- Database: a group of tables
 		- Table: data organized as group